-But the role of CDO, especially outside of the US, is still poorly defined, and CDOs are frequently not set up for success within their organizations.
-According to Chris Bergh, CEO of DataKitchen, the average CDO tenure is just two and a half years (though this figure may be skewed by the newness of the role); clearly, CDOs are not being given much time to demonstrate their value before they are asked to move on, or (just as likely) find that the grass looks a little greener somewhere else.
+But the role of CDO, especially outside the US, is still poorly defined, and CDOs are frequently not set up for success within their organizations.
+Chris Bergh, CEO of DataKitchen, reckons that the average CDO tenure is just two and a half years (though this figure may be skewed by the newness of the role); clearly, CDOs are not being given much time to demonstrate their value before they are asked to move on, or (just as likely) find that the grass looks a little greener somewhere else.

 Against this backdrop, should we conclude that the CDO role is a poisoned chalice?
 Should aspiring CDOs content themselves with less risky Head of Data or Head of Analytics roles, and wait for the role and its expectations to become a little clearer?
 Or should CDOs resign themselves to the fact that, to borrow from Hobbes, their lives will be nasty, brutish and short?

 What even is a CDO, anyway?

 One of the biggest challenges with the CDO role is that its definition is poorly agreed across the industry, and is changing rapidly.
 According to Mario Faria of Gartner, we’re already onto Version 4.0 of the CDO role.
 Since most organizations have barely come to grips with versions 1 to 3 of a CDO, it’s easy to understand why there is confusion.

 My own definition of the CDO role encompasses the following broad areas of responsibility:

 - Building and managing a robust, broad-scale data platform (likely in partnership with CTO)

 - Directing a team of analysts and data scientists to deliver insights from the data

 - Creating an operational model for data utilization across the organization